Ricky-Sama/Employee-Tracker/README.md

 * [License](#license)

 ## Usage
 The user will be able to view their company's employees, departments, titles, and salaries.
 It is required to install mysql and Inquirer to operate the application.
-Afterwards, you will need to copy the code and then node server.js in the terminal.
+Afterwards, you will need to copy the code and then run node server.js in the terminal.

 ## Mock-Up
 The following image shows the command-line application's appearance and functionality: